smartemission/smartemission/docs/platform/calibration.rst

 `Data <calibration.html#data>`_ from Jose and RIVM is `pre-processed
 <calibration.html#pre-processing>`_ before using it to `train
-<calibration.html#training-a-neural-network>`_ a `Artificial Neural Network
+<calibration.html#training-a-neural-network>`_ an `Artificial Neural Network (ANN)
 <calibration.html#neural-networks>`_.
 The `performance
 <calibration.html#performance-evaluation>`_ is `optimized <calibration
 .html#parameter-optimization>`_ and the `best model is chosen <calibration .html#choosing-the-best-model>`_ for `online predictions <calibration .html#online-predictions>`_.

+These processes were initially executed manually.
+At a later stage, and thus currently, the entire ANN Calibration process is automated.

 Data
 ====

-The used data comes from two pairs of Jose and RIVM sensors that are located close to each other.
+Data used for calibration (training the ANN) originates from Jose (raw data) and RIVM (reference data) stations that are located pairwise in close proximity.
 They are located at the Graafseweg and Ruyterstraat in Nijmegen.

 Data was gathered for a period of february 2016 to *now*.

+Data was initially manually delivered:

-Data from RIVM is delivered by Jan Vonk from the RIVM.
-Data from the Jose sensors is delivered by Robert Kieboom.
+* RIVM reference data by Jan Vonk (RIVM).
+* Raw data from the Jose sensors by Robert Kieboom (CityGIS).

+At a later stage, and thus currently, this data delivery is automated and continuous:

+* RIVM data is harvested from the public RIVM LML SOS via the ETL `harvester_rivm`
+* Jose data is harvested from the Whale Server(s) via the ETL `harvester`

-The RIVM data has a record for every minute.
-Data from the Jose sensors have more irregularities due to lost wifi connection or power issues.
-The figure below shows the valid gas measurements that were taken by Jose sensors.
+The harvested RIVM SOS data provides aggregated hour-records.
+Data from the Jose sensors have irregularities due to lost wifi connection or power issues.
+The figure below shows the periods of valid gas measurements taken by Jose sensors.

 .. figure:: _static/calibration/jose_measurements.png
    :align: center